 Although there are many excellent reviews for Saatva’s mattresses on its website, there were limited reviews, but the user reviews we did find were very complimentary, with comments such as, “Totally worth paying the extra for this.
 Perfect for a hard mattress”.

 As mentioned, it’s difficult to compare user reviews here as Saatva has barely any feedback and Tempur has plenty.
-However, while there was no negative feedback for Saatva, some of Tempur-Pedic’s comments mentioned that the topper is too firm, and others bemoaned the fact there was no trial period.
+However, while there was no negative feedback for Saatva, some of Tempur-Pedic’s comments mentioned that the topper is too soft, and others bemoaned the fact there was no trial period.

 Saatva vs Tempur-Pedic: Which should you buy?

 We feel there are enough differences here for most people to make an informed choice about what will suit them best.
 If you’re looking for a straightforward slice of cushioning comfort, then the 3” Tempur-Pedic Tempur-Adapt is a great choice.
 We're inclined to recommend you pay for the upgraded cooling cover if overheating is an issue as the Tempur-Adapt on its own is prone to trapping a little bit of heat.